RaXephon/resource-links/spark/run_spark.md

 ### Running Spark Using Jupyter Notebook

 To start IPython Notebook with the pyspark profile, run:
 `$ ipython notebook --profile=pyspark`

 To test that PySpark was loaded properly, create a new notebook and run `sc` in one of the code cells to make sure the SparkContext object was initialized properly.
+`$ sc `